-Given a limited budget, an unlimited appetite and an interest in local culture, you can’t go wrong with a weekend escape to Southwest Louisiana, the South’s party capital.
-I recently spent three days in a Lake Charles casino for the annual Travel Media Showcase –- the best conference to learn about new destinations and what they offer travelers.
+Given a limited budget, an unlimited appetite and an interest in local culture, you can’t go wrong with a weekend road trip based in Lake Charles, Southwest Louisiana.
+I recently spent three days at a Lake Charles casino resort and discovered the glitz, cuisine and the nightlife that people love about Las Vegas plus real Southern hospitality.

 Lake Charles boasts the highrise L’Auberge Casino Resort, whose golden glass façade is straight from Las Vegas.
-With more than 1,000 rooms, several banks of elevators, a golf course, bayou-facing beach and extensive lazy river and pool complex, there’s plenty of age-appropriate fun for every member of the family.
+With more than 1,000 rooms, several banks of elevators, the Contraband Bayou golf course designed by Tom Fazio, bayou-facing beach and extensive lazy river and pool complex, there’s plenty of age-appropriate fun for every member of the family.

 We were just 30 miles from the Texas border but worlds apart.
-Grandparents and parents from Mississippi, Alabama, Georgia, Texas and Louisiana were in the house, along with couples and bachelorette parties.
+Grandparents and parents from Mississippi, Alabama, Georgia, Texas and Louisiana were in the house, along with couples and bachelorette parties who flocked to the Adults-only pool and cabanas.
 At night, hundreds more arrived for a poolside rock concert, complete with after-hours DJ and dancing.

 Everyone was there to have a good time in a much more genteel way than we’ve seen at other casino resorts.
 Our kid-friendly tower room with two queen beds was spacious and elegant, there was a coffeemaker (something you never find in Vegas!) and the staff could not have been more accommodating.